aranguren/maptime-miami-slides/README.md

 Reaction
 ----
-This interactive was the more popular tool the Herald has published.
+This interactive was one of the most popular tools the Herald has published.

 We received a lot positive feedback from readers, although many lamented the fact they couldn't afford homes in the neighborhoods they wanted to live in.

-Our editors also thought the project was a success, meaning we hope to have the opportunity to create more map-based interactive in the coming months.
+Our editors also thought the project was a success, meaning we hope to have the opportunity to create more map-based interactives in the coming months.

 What we learned
 ---
 **Communication** between developer and reporter is crucial.
 Good for both to understand the goal.
-Also, good for reporter to translate "code talk" to "normal English" for editors.

 **Compromising** on expectations and realities can lead to less stress and better results, especially while working in a small team.

 **Experimenting** with news ways to tell a story is always good but make sure to have backup plan when disaster strikes.

 **Seek help** when stuck.
-There's a lot the Internet can provide but sitting with another person and talking out the problem can save hours on research.
+There's a lot the Internet can provide but sitting with another person and talking out the problem can be helpful.

 Like our work?
 ---
-Check out other interactive projects the Miami Herald has published this year:
+Check out other interactive projects and tools the Miami Herald has published this year:

 * Jan.
 20, 2015: [Did Medicare fine your local hospital for patient safety?](http://media.miamiherald.com/static/media/projects/2015/hospital-penalties/)